freenas/freenas-docs/userguide/storage.rst

 Setting permissions is an important aspect of managing data access.
 The graphical administrative interface is meant to set the **initial** permissions for a volume or dataset to make it available as a share.
-Once a share is available, the client operating system is used to fine-tune the permissions of the files and directories that are created by the client.
+After a share has been created, the client operating system is used to fine-tune the permissions of the files and directories that are created by the client.